Preterite: English

 For more details, see English verbs, Simple past, and Uses of English verb forms.

 German

 German has a grammatical distinction between preterite (Präteritum) and perfect (Perfekt).
-(Older grammar books sometimes use Imperfekt instead of Präteritum, an unsuitable borrowing from Latin terminology.)
+(Older grammar books sometimes use Imperfekt instead of Präteritum, a borrowing from Latin terminology.)
 Originally the distinction was as strong as in English: The Präteritum was the standard, most neutral form for past actions, and could also express an event in the remote past, contrasting with the Perfekt, which expressed an event that has consequences reaching into the present.